 What is tax identity theft?
-Tax identity theft occurs when someone steals your Social Security Number (SSN) and uses it to file a fraudulent return in your name in order to steal your refund (assuming that you’re entitled to one).
+Tax identity theft occurs when someone steals your Social Security Number (SSN) and uses it to file a fraudulent return in your name.
+The thief is after your refund (assuming that you’re entitled to one).

-Unlike some other forms of identity theft, it can be hard to take preventative measures to avoid tax identity theft.
-But there are some things you can do.
+Though it can be difficult to take preventative measures to avoid tax identity theft, there are some things you can do.
 Here’s what you should know about tax identity theft.

 If you’ve been the victim of tax identify theft, the most common ways you’ll find out include:

-The IRS rejected your e-filed tax return because a duplicate return has already been filed using your SSN.
+- The IRS rejecting your e-filed tax return because a duplicate return has already been filed using your SSN.